Log in

 To Apply

-Applicants are asked to email a pdf of the published article or book chapter to the NZPSA President, Richard Shaw by 5pm Friday 27 October 2023.
+Applicants are asked to email a pdf of the peer-reviewed book to the NZPSA President, Jeremy Moses by 5pm Friday 1st of November 2024.
 The prize will be adjudicated by a panel of three, appointed by and including the President, and the panel’s decision will be final.

 Powered by Wild Apricot Membership Software